 If your cocoa butter is very solid due to being stored in your home in a cool place, try combining it with a bit of hot water to make it melt.
 You can boil some water on the stove and then pour it onto a handful of cocoa butter to make it more spreadable.
 Some people find that black cocoa butter is the softest and spreads onto skin best without needing to be warmed much, but that commercial, deodorized cocoa butters are more brittle and hard.

 2. Heals Chapped Lips

-One of the most popular ways to use cocoa butter is on the lips, especially in homemade lip balms.
-It can be used with essential oils like grapefruit, vanilla, orange or peppermint oil to make flavorful lip palms that are also hydrating for delicate skin.
+One of the most popular ways to use cocoa butter is on chapped lips, especially in homemade lip balms.
+It can be used with grapefruit, vanilla, orange or peppermint oil to make flavorful lip palms that are also hydrating for delicate skin.

 3. Fights Signs of Aging